-Mccready Drive runs through the Scott neighbourhood in north Milton, a residential corridor shaped by the 2010s building cycle.
+Mccready Drive runs through the Scott neighbourhood in north Milton, a residential corridor shaped by the town's early 2000s expansion.

-Mccready Drive sits in the Scott neighbourhood, a position that makes the Milton GO line the realistic Toronto commute.
-A five-minute drive to the station puts Union Station under an hour total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is a four-minute reach, making the 22-minute drive to Square One a daily rhythm.
+Mccready Drive sits in the Scott neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A five-minute drive to Milton GO Station puts Union under 65 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is four minutes away, making the drive about 22 minutes.
 The street itself is quiet enough that the road network handles the load without through-traffic noise.

 Townhouse inventory on Mccready Drive has seen 1 closed sales recently.
 Details below.

-No closed sales on record for Mccready Drive in the recent period.
+Sale activity on Mccready Drive in the recent period.
+Stats reflect closed transactions only.

 Rental activity on Mccready Drive across recent months.
 Breakdown by bed count below.